More signal, less noise: How PredictHQ’s ranking works

 When we first started building software to make sense of millions of real-world events so we could predict catalysts of demand, people thought we were crazy.

 Event data is notoriously messy.
-There were few reliable sources and most cover one or two categories.
-This meant we would have to aggregate a huge quantity of data from hundreds of sources.
-And then we would have to create smart systems to cleanse, enrich and to verify each event so to create reliable intelligence for super charging demand forecasting.
+There were few reliable sources and most cover only one or two categories.
+This meant we would have to aggregate a huge quantity of data from hundreds of sources to get the depth and diversity required to verify events.
+And then we would have to create smart systems to cleanse and enrich each event to create reliable intelligence for demand forecasting.

-And once we were successful in creating trustworthy event data, how on earth would someone know which of the thousands of events each week to focus on?
+Once we were successful in creating forecast grade data, how on earth would someone know which of the thousands of events each week to focus on?
 We didn’t want to hit people with a firehose of data, but instead ready-to-action demand intelligence to inform and improved their planning immediately.

 We realized swiftly it was critical to our PredictHQ vision to create a way to reliably rank events by predicted impact.
 But this had never been done before.
 It had never even been possible before because it requires our high quality data to build the machine learning models.

 We have launched our first two ranking systems, with our first industry specific system – Aviation Rank™ – launching soon.
 We have detailed guides for our customers on our ranking systems, but we get a lot of questions about them, so here’s our introduction to how they work.

 The TL;DR version: